kallu/aws-templates/vpc-fw/README.md

 #### Inspection VPC

-   * InspectionVpcCidr
+   * InspectionVpcCidr (default 100.64.0.0/25)

 /25 CIDR for inspection VPC.
 This is split to /28 subnets for each AZ for TGW attachments and Network Firewall.
+Here you can use a static value of 100.64.0.0/25 for all deployments as this CIDR will not be in any of TGW route-tables, only the default route 0.0.0.0/0 will point to inspection VPC.
+It is also not routable CIDR in AWS so there is no risk that any of client VPCs connected to TGW would have overlap with it.

 #### Egress VPC

-   * EgressVpcCidr
+   * EgressVpcCidr (default 10.0.0.0/25)

 /25 CIDR for egress VPC.
 This is split to /28 subnets for each AZ for TGW attachments and NAT gateways.
+Here you must ensure the CIDR doesn't overlap with any other networks reachable from TGW.

    * EipA (optional)
    * EipB (optional)